Henry Jacobs

 Henry Sandy Jacobs (October 9, 1924 – September 25, 2015) was an American sound artist and humorist.

 Early life and education

 Jacobs was born in Chicago, Illinois.
-After a tour in the Air Corps —during which time he acquired some broadcast experience— he graduation from the University of Chicago, he then moved to Mexico City.
+After a tour in the Air Corps — during which time he acquired some broadcasting experience — he graduated from the University of Chicago, and moved to Mexico City.
 There, around 1950, he appeared on Mexican radio station XEW and fledgling television station XHTV.

 Graduate school and early sound recordings

 In 1952, Jacobs returned to Chicago and began experimenting with reel to reel tape recorders, taking particular advantage of the ease with which they made it possible to manipulate sound directly.
 Ambient, everyday sound, and especially the structural variety of apparently spontaneous sounds, interested him; at one point he ventured to Haiti to make street recordings.
 While attending graduate courses at the University of Illinois, he also produced a regular program on the campus radio station (WILL) entitled Music and Folklore, which is believed by some to be one of the first presentations of "world music" to an American audience.
 Jacobs often brought experts in certain ethnic musics onto the show to provide background information.
 When no experts were available, he would not infrequently fake it - most notably in the case of "Sholem Stein", a putative Hebrew musicologist who claimed that calypso music had deep Rabbinical meanings.
 These were largely improvised with humorist and colleague Woody Leafer.